flutter/website/src/docs/development/add-to-app/performance.md

 that are not pre-emptively predictable.
 This is a one-time cost.

 When the Flutter UI component is released, the UI related memory is freed.
-This doesn't affect the Flutter state which lives in the `FlutterEngine` (unless the `FlutterEngine` is also released).
+This doesn't affect the Flutter state, which lives in the `FlutterEngine` (unless the `FlutterEngine` is also released).